EnergoStalin/subtitle-translate-mpv/README.md

 ALT+b script-message benchmark-sub-translator
 ```
 ## Providers
-:note: One of providers listed below should be installed and specified in translator config field
+:memo: One of providers listed below should be installed and specified in translator config field

 - [Console-Translate](https://github.com/Lifailon/Console-Translate) see [Console-Translate.lua](https://github.com/EnergoStalin/subutils-mpv/blob/master/modules/translators/Console-Translate.lua) (Reccomended)
     > :warning: Perfomance is bad when subtitle has many lines due to lack of batch support so translating line by line.
 But it's still overall a lot better than crow.
 (Windows untested)